 SIT has implemented the following health and safety protocols with the goal of reducing COVID-19 infection and the spread of the virus from one location to another.
-To achieve this goal, SIT adheres to host country entry regulations and the U.S. Centers for Disease Control (CDC) regulations.
-If host country entry regulations are more relaxed than CDC regulations, SIT defers to CDC regulations.
+To achieve this goal, SIT adheres to host country entry regulations, as well as the U.S. Centers for Disease Control (CDC) recommendations for mitigating the spread of COVID-19.

-Responding to the dynamic risk horizon caused by COVID-19, and out of an abundance of caution, SIT continues to evaluate and amend many program elements to mitigate risk.
+Responding to the dynamic risk horizon caused by COVID-19, and out of an abundance of caution, SIT continuously evaluates and amends many program elements to mitigate risk.
 These include:

 Homestays have always been an integral part the SIT experience.
 However, due to the elevated health risk posed by COVID-19, they were suspended in most SIT locations during the pandemic.
-We are optimistic that homestays will resume in more areas as vaccination rates continue to increase globally.
-Homestays are permitted with the following conditions:
+As global vaccination rates continue to increase, homestays are allowed under the following conditions:

 2. International Excursions

 Due to the elevated health risk posed by COVID-19, international excursions were suspended in most SIT locations during the pandemic.
-However, as vaccination rates continue to increase globally, more countries are opening borders and easing entry requirements for international travelers.
+However, as vaccination rates continue to increase globally, most countries have reopened borders and eased entry requirements for international travelers.

-SIT will resume international excursion opportunities under the following conditions:
+SIT has resumed international excursions under the following conditions:

 - Key COVID-19 indicators in the excursion country are not at elevated levels (e.g. case numbers, vaccination rate, hospitalizations, and hospital capacity).

-- There are no prohibitive entry requirements for the excursion location (e.g. borders are open, testing is readily available, and there is not a long quarantine requirement).
+- There are no prohibitive entry requirements for the excursion country (e.g. borders are open, testing is readily available, and there is not a long quarantine requirement).

-- There are no prohibitive movement restrictions in place within the host country (e.g. limited mobility allowed that would prevent program activities from occurring).
+- There are no prohibitive movement restrictions within the excursion country (e.g. limited mobility allowed that would prevent program activities from occurring).

-In places where these conditions cannot be met, SIT will replace the international excursion with in-country excursions that have similar learning outcomes.
+In places where the above conditions cannot be met, SIT will replace the international excursion with in-country excursions that have similar learning outcomes.